subframe7536/vscode-custom-ui-style/README.md

   </p>
 </p>

-VSCode extension that custom ui css style in both editor and webview
+Custom UI Style is a VSCode extension that modify CSS and JS code in editor and webview, unify global font family, setup background image and Electron BrowserWindow options, add your custom CSS or JS code, or patching file in other VSCode extensions

-- Works with VSCode 1.101!
+- Works with VSCode 1.103!
 (Tested on Windows and MacOS)

 > [!warning]
 >